vijay2249/BoringNotes/Azure/Azure-Fundamentals/Architecture-Services/compute-and-network-services.md

 Containers are a virtualization environment.
 Much like running virtual machines on a single physical host, you can run multiple containers on a single physical or virtual host.

 Unlike virtual machines, you dont manage the operating system for a container.
-Containers are lightweight and designed to be created, scaled out and stopped dynamically.
+Containers are lightweight and designed to be created, scaled out and stopped dynamically.<br>
 Containers are designed to allow you to respond to changes on demand One of the most popular container engines is _Docker_ and most cloud providers support _Docker_ software

 ### VMs vs Containers
+See _Docker_ folder _BoringNotes_ repository

 ### Azure container Instances
-Azure container instances are a platform as a service(PaaS) offering.
+Azure container instances are a platform as a service(PaaS) offering.<br>
 These instances allow you to upload your containers and then the service will run the container for users.

 ### Azure Container Apps
 These are similar in many ways to container instances.
-They allow you to get up and running right away, they remove the container management piece, and they are _PaaS_ offering Apps have extra benefits such as the ability to incorporate load balancing and scaling.
+They allow you to get up and running right away, they remove the container management piece, and they are _PaaS_ offering

+Apps have extra benefits such as the ability to incorporate load balancing and scaling.
 These other functions allow you to be more elastic in your design